Post Summary: 20 Genius Car Camping Hacks For Your Next Road Trip

 No Time For Stops?
 Read 4 Ways How To Prepare Coffee On The Road

-When Berty and I were taking our road trip down the Pacific Coast this past June, we did our research and made sure we could get clean every other day or so.
-Hygiene is important, especially when you are traveling with someone else!
+When Berty and I were taking our road trip down the Pacific Coast Highway, we did our research and made sure we could get clean every other day or so.
+Staying clean while camping is so important, especially when you are traveling with someone else!

-Here are some tips from Giddi and Jace, and some of our own tips on how to stay fresh and clean on the road:
+Here are some hygiene related car camping hacks, to stay fresh and clean on the road!

 - Do you have a gym membership with multiple locations?
 See if they have a stop near you, and use their shower!